Provides default generic behaviours, including authentication and session handling. Unlike other applications, it is always loaded for all sites.

 these declaration use native Tarantool values and reference the fields by their above declared tuple positionsrecord = "record_name",

-declaring a record name allows use of the model functionality}
+declaring a record name allows use of the model functionalityrole = "role_name",

-Tarantool stores records as tuples (arrays) of field values, therefore the order (position) of fields cannot be changed once initialised nor can fields be removed, however field names may be changed (considering that existing values may need manually removing or normalising), and new fields may be added to make the tuple longer.
+Tarantool stores records as tuples (arrays) of field values, therefore the order (position) of fields cannot be changed once initialised nor can fields be removed, new fields may be added to make the tuple longer.
+Field names may be changed (considering that existing values may need manually removing or normalising), and must be changed everywhere referenced.

 These are called in your pages (views, controllers) to access the database from Scribe backends.